EndPointCorp/end-point-blog/2017/05/30/recognizing-handwritten-digits-quick.html.md

 The Y is called a **dependent variable** while each Xn are **independent variables**.
 This formula holds both for classification problems as well as regressions.

-Classification is when the dependent variable Y is so called *categorical* — taking values from a concrete set without a meaningful order.
-Regression is when the Y is not categorical — most often continuous.
+Classification is when the dependent variable Y is so called *categorical*—​taking values from a concrete set without a meaningful order.
+Regression is when the Y is not categorical—​most often continuous.

 In the digits recognition challenge we’re faced with the classification task.
 The dependent variable takes values from the set: